tleruitte/big-apple-roll/design/README.md

 Once the logo is finalized, we'll need a design for the t-shirt.
 We usually use [https://www.customink.com](https://www.customink.com) to print them.
 The t-shirt should use the logo, and mention "Big Apple Roll" and "2025"

+We also need a t-shirt for staff.
+It should use another color and mention "Staff".

 We could also use some design for some other merchandising like stickers, caps, etc.

 Deadline: End of March